From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Methodology

 \subsubsection{Contrastive Learning and Loss Functions}

 Our dataset includes 16 classes of deceptive patterns, where presenting various ambiguities that can confuse the classifier.
 Contrastive learning is a technique used to learn representations by comparing and contrasting samples in a high-dimensional space~\cite{DBLP:journals/corr/abs-2011-00362}.
 This approach is particularly effective in unsupervised and semi-supervised learning scenarios, where labeled data is scarce.
-The main idea is to bring similar samples closer together and push dissimilar samples further apart in the feature space.
-For instance, the dark patterns ``Disguised AD'' and ``Nagging'' can both be located at the bottom of a UI with similar attributes.
-However, their main contexts are quite different for the two dark patterns. ``Disguised AD'' fakes as a normal feature, appearing similar to surrounding components, while ``Nagging'' repeatedly pops up, obstructing the user's normal experience and urging them to agree to something.
+The main idea is to bring representations of samples from the same class closer together while pushing representations from different classes further apart in the feature space.
+For instance, the DPs ``Disguised AD'' and ``Nagging'' can both be located at the bottom of a UI with similar attributes.
+However, their main contexts are quite different for the two DPs. ``Disguised AD'' fakes as a normal feature, appearing similar to surrounding components, while ``Nagging'' repeatedly pops up, obstructing the user's normal experience and urging them to agree to something.
 Without contrastive learning, the model would struggle to distinguish between these two patterns.
 We will provide detailed comparisons how contrastive learning helps address this issue in Section~\ref{sec:rq1.2_detector}.

-\textbf{Contrastive Loss:} Given $x_i$ and $x_j$ are two samples, and $f_w(x_i)$ and $f_w(x_j)$ are their corresponding representations in the latent space, the contrastive distance can be expressed as:
+\textbf{Contrastive Loss:} Given an anchor sample $x_i$ and a positive sample $x_j$ from the same class, and a set of of negative samples $x_k$ from different classes, let $f_w(\cdot )$ denote the learned embedding function.
+The constrastive loss is defined as: